digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-32.md

 * Preparing the presentation for the Webinar with my supervisor.
 * Prepared a small demo (5 minutes talking) for a local politician (using INTO-CPS).

+#### Prasad Talasila
+* Worked with Wolfgang of ATOS, Simon of DFKI create metadata structure for FMUs and co-simulation algorithms.
+* Discussion with Simon of DFKI team, and Michael to create a co-simulation case study that includes machine learning-based FMUs.
+* Writing the vision paper for DIGITbrain project.

 ## Sub-projects status